cherylkly/mature_trees_birds/README.md

 Aim: Evaluating the effectiveness of retaining mature trees for bird diversity in urban areas.

-This repository contains a data set of bird diversity indicators measured in 36 sites across three suburbs in Canberra, Australia.
-Three surveys were conducted per site.
+This repository contains a data set of bird diversity indicators measured in 36 stands across three suburbs in Canberra, Australia.
+Three surveys were conducted per stand.
 Site and landscape level features were included as predictors.
 Refer to the manuscript for detailed methods.

 ## Data Description: cleaned_model_data.csv
 ### Survey Variables
-* site_id
+* site_id     Stand identification
-* survey_no
+* survey_no   Survey number (three surveys were conducted)

 ### Outcome Variables
 * sp_rich               Overall species richness